RuneQuest: Reception

-Steve List reviewed RuneQuest for Different Worlds magazine and stated that "The new RuneQuest is a creation of a lot of people who put diligence and care into the effort.
+In Issue 41 of Different Worlds, Steve List reviewed the 3rd edition published by Avalon Hill and stated, "The new RuneQuest is a creation of a lot of people who put diligence and care into the effort.
 Physically, it is extremely nice (except for the scarcity of pre-printed or easily reproducible character sheets), on the whole lucidly written, largely free of ambiguities and errors.
-On the negative side are the sheer size of it, somewhat daunting to those unfamiliar with the system, while the de-emphasis of commonly held magic and the world of Glorantha may diminish its appeal to those used to the earlier edition.
-It remains, however, just about the best fantasy role-playing game available."
+On the negative side are the sheer size of it, somewhat daunting to those unfamiliar with the system, while the de-emphasis of commonly held magic and the world of Glorantha may diminish its appeal to those used to the earlier edition."
+List concluded, "It remains, however, just about the best fantasy role-playing game available."

 Oliver Dickinson reviewed RuneQuest 3 for White Dwarf #75, and stated that "Personally, I take very seriously Greg Stafford's comment that RQ3 reflects his conception of Glorantha better, and I welcome most of the changes and innovations, particularly Fatigue Points."

 In the March 1987 edition of White Dwarf (Issue 87), Peter Green reviewed a new hardcover version of the third edition, and generally liked it, although he did find "a few irritations", notably that reference was made to sections of the 1st- or 2nd-edition rules that no longer existed.
 He concluded by warning that "beginners should perhaps leave it until they are familiar with a more introductory system [...]
 Experienced players of other games will find much in Runequest to recommend it [...] it is superb value and well worth getting even if you never intend to play it."

-Ste Dillon reviewed RuneQuest 3 for Adventurer magazine and stated that "The difference between this and the Avalon-Hill RQIII is obvious; it has been genericised – it no longer pretends to be for 'Fantasy Europe' or 'Glorantha'; it's just a game system for games players.
+In Issue 8 of Adventurer, Ste Dillon reviewed RuneQuest 3 and pointed out "The difference between [RuneQuest] and the Avalon-Hill RQIII is obvious; it has been genericised – it no longer pretends to be for 'Fantasy Europe' or 'Glorantha'; it's just a game system for games players.
 I like it, and I think it will be a lot more beneficial to those FRPers looking for another game system than GW's own hybrid, Warhammer.
-It's cheaper and it's a far nicer production.
-Congratulations to all involved with it."
+It's cheaper and it's a far nicer production."
+Dillon concluded, "Congratulations to all involved with it."

 In the August 1987 edition of White Dwarf (Issue 92), Paul Cockburn reviewed Advanced Runequest, a streamlined version of the 3rd edition rules, and liked what he saw.
 He concluded, "It's a very good package [...] a very powerful roleplaying game, in a very accessible form."

 The Games Machine reviewed RuneQuest Fantasy Roleplaying Game and stated that "this is an ideal purchase for any GM who is looking for a realistic, sophisticated and playable system of rules for a fantasy campaign."